 Education degrees can be earned entirely online.
 Graduates must also earn their teaching license (certification requirements vary by state).
 Some school systems require teachers to obtain a master’s degree to keep their license—which often includes an increase in salary.
 Teachers can continue their education through an online Master of Education, or Master of Science degree program in areas such as education leadership and administration, curriculum and instruction, and teaching and learning—which explore effective teaching and learning practices and the development of new programs and technologies for use in modern educational settings.

-A Bachelor’s degree in Engineering Management gives one of the highest starting salaries right out of college with a starting salary of $98,000.00 per year.
-It’s easy to see the allure of getting an Engineering Management degree with such high earning capacity for a first job out of college.
-Engineering Management consistently ranks as one of the very best degrees for return on investment, which is due to the demand for Engineering Managers in broad fields such as science, math, mechanical engineering, technology, and computers.
+A Bachelor’s degree in Engineering gives one of the highest starting salaries right out of college with a starting salary of $98,000.00 per year.
+It’s easy to see the allure of getting an Engineering degree with such high earning capacity for a first job out of college.
+Engineering consistently ranks as one of the very best degrees for return on investment, which is due to the demand for Engineers in broad fields such as science, math, mechanical engineering, technology, and computers.

-An online Bachelor’s degree in Engineering Management involves subjects such as math and science, chemistry, management, computer science, and the like.
-It is the degree that merges engineering with business principles in management.
+An online Bachelor’s degree in Engineering involves subjects such as math and science, chemistry, management, computer science, and the like.
 There are many different kinds of engineering degrees, such as petroleum, chemical, mechanical, nuclear, electrical, aerospace, and computer engineering.
-Engineering Management prepares graduates to work as leaders, managing engineers who are working in these capacities.
-It is estimated that 3 million engineering jobs are currently available, with ever increasing demand each year.
+It is estimated that 3 million engineering jobs are currently available, with increasing demand each year.
 Often talented engineering students will be offered jobs before they’ve graduated.

 7. Healthcare Administration